Battle of the Chesapeake: Arrival of the fleets

 De Grasse arrived at Cap-Français on 15 August.
 He immediately dispatched his response to Rochambeau's note, which was that he would make for the Chesapeake.
 Taking on 3,200 troops, De Grasse sailed from Cap-Français with his entire fleet, 28 ships of the line.
 Sailing outside the normal shipping lanes to avoid notice, he arrived at the mouth of the Chesapeake Bay on 30 August, and disembarked the troops to assist in the land blockade of Cornwallis.
 Two British frigates that were supposed to be on patrol outside the bay were trapped inside the bay by De Grasse's arrival; this prevented the British in New York from learning the full strength of de Grasse's fleet until it was too late.

-British Admiral George Brydges Rodney, who had been tracking De Grasse around the West Indies, was alerted to the latter's departure, but was uncertain of the French admiral's destination.
-Believing that de Grasse would return a portion of his fleet to Europe, Rodney detached Rear Admiral Sir Samuel Hood with 14 ships of the line and orders to find de Grasse's destination in North America.
+British Admiral of the Blue Sir George Rodney, who had been tracking De Grasse around the West Indies, was alerted to the latter's departure, but was uncertain of the French admiral's destination.
+Believing that de Grasse would return a portion of his fleet to Europe, Rodney detached Rear-Admiral of the Blue Sir Samuel Hood with 14 ships of the line and orders to find de Grasse's destination in North America.
 Rodney, who was ill, sailed for Europe with the rest of his fleet in order to recover, refit his fleet, and to avoid the Atlantic hurricane season.